csgohacks/master-guide/cheat-software/introduction.md

 # Introduction

 Cheating in CSGO is now a big market, and there are a lot of new cheating software coming up at every moment.
-With a large variety of choices, you might be wonderingwhich cheat you should use.
+With a large variety of choices, you might be wondering which cheat you should use.

 In this guide, you will learn:
 * Identify pastes and scams